 We want to invite people to meet Jesus, especially those who are curious about him or desire to rekindle a relationship with him after a season of distance.
 Although everything we do at IAC points back to Jesus, we love opening the gospel of John in Gospel Reading Groups to see who the real Jesus was, is, and what he’s doing now in our lives.
 To find out more, email email@example.com.

 IAC longs to see creatives find the kind of community that not only nurtures souls but fosters creative vocations.
-Art & Faith fosters spaces to create, partnership with St. Anselm Society here in the Springs, and encouragement for those who express the renewed image of God in their creativity.
+Art & Faith fosters spaces to create, and in partnership with the Anselm Society, encourages those who desire to express the renewed image of God in their creativity.
 Email firstname.lastname@example.org to find out more.

 Christian faith is not merely intellectual, but the gospel does shape our minds into the way and wisdom of Christ.
 IAC regularly offers classes that shine light on current cultural topics, theology, the Scriptures, spirituality, and more.
 Email email@example.com to find out more.

 Life Groups are the primary Formation ministry of IAC.
 Life Groups are micro-communities seeking to become like Jesus together, and are committed to regular rhythms of sharing, study, and prayer together.
 IAC has a wide variety of Life Groups in various parts of the city, and a regular rhythm of inviting people to join Groups and begin new Groups.
 To learn more, email firstname.lastname@example.org.